BBQ is personal. BBQ is communal. BBQ at its core is primal. Meat slowed cooked over smoke. Simple. But not easy to do correctly.

 Speaking of BBQ- MostMetro.com and Bryan Suddith, a certified Kansas City Barbeque Society Judge are teaming up for a Dayton BBQ Tour!

-Join us this coming Saturday, May 19th at 1pm as we board the 937 Party Bus and we’ll visit OinkADoodle Moo, Fat Backs and Texas Beef and Cattle Company for this mobile meat feast.
+Join us this coming Saturday, Aug 4th at 1pm as we board the 937 Party Bus and we’ll visit OinkADoodle Moo, Fat Backs and Texas Beef and Cattle Company for this mobile meat feast.
 We’ll make sure you get plenty to eat and in between spots we’ll share a few brews on the bus and talk BBQ.
-This is our initial tour and it will be limited to just 12 people. $60 covers the bus transportation, beers and BBQ.
+This tour will be limited to just 12 people. $60 covers the bus transportation, beers and BBQ.
 Get your ticket here.